An Eco-sustainable World

 Cultivation –

-The sycamore is a plant that does not bear too harsh winters, during which it may lose its youngest branches; it also fears the frosts and sudden spring frosts: it grows best in the Mediterranean area and should never exceed 600 m of altitude.
-Always loves sunny aspects, even in the South.
-It is a plant that grows on any type of soil (as long as it is not wet and stagnant) and can grow on slopes and embankments, because it is not demanding for quantity of nutrients.
-However it prefers calcareous soils, loose, even sandy, permeable, stony and arid.
+The sycamore is a plant that cannot stand very harsh winters, during which it can lose its youngest branches; it also fears sudden spring frosts and frosts: it grows best in the Mediterranean area and should never exceed 600 m above sea level.
+It always loves sunny exposures, even in the South.
+It is a plant that grows on any type of soil (as long as it is not wet and stagnant) and can grow on slopes and embankments, because it is not demanding in terms of quantity of nutrients.
+However, it prefers calcareous, loose, even sandy, permeable, stony and arid soils.

-The sycamore, unlike the different species of Ficus, which generally have a strictly species-specific relationship with their pollinators, which are all hymenopterans of the Agaonidae family, is an exception, as it can be pollinated by two different agaonids: Ceratosolen arabicus and Ceratosolen galils.
+The sycamore, unlike the various species of Ficus, which generally have a strictly species-specific relationship with their pollinators, which are all hymenoptera of the Agaonidae family, represents an exception, as it can be pollinated by two different agaonids: Ceratosolen arabicus and Ceratosolen galili.

 Uses and Traditions –